BubbleNet: Inferring micro-bubble dynamics with semi-physics-informed deep learning: Deep learning algorithms

 \subsection{Traditional DNNs}

-A traditional neural net (NN) consists of input layers, hidden layers, and output layers, fully connected within.
+A neural network (NN) consists of input layers, hidden layers, and output layers, fully connected within.
 DNNs are NNs with multiple hidden layers that are able to approximate nonlinear operators and mapping between two Banach spaces.

-Here we apply a DNN with four sub nets, ${\rm Net}_u,\ {\rm Net}_v,\ {\rm Net}_p,\ {\rm Net}_{\phi}$, for predicting the physics fields $u,\ v,\ p,\ \phi$, respectively.
-Each sub net consists of 9 layers with 30 neurons for each layer.
-The input data are the field data in the space-time domain, namely $x,\ y,\ t$.
+Here we apply a DNN with four sub-nets, ${\rm Net}_u,\ {\rm Net}_v,\ {\rm Net}_p,\ {\rm Net}_{\phi}$ (see Appendix), for predicting the physics fields $u,\ v,\ p,\ \phi$, respectively.
+Each sub-net consists of 9 layers with 30 neurons for each layer.
+The input quantities are the field data in the space-time domain, namely $x,\ y,\ t$.
 The Adam optimizer and the 'L-BFGS-B' optimization method are adopted in the training process.
-Each neuron is activated by the $tanh$ activation function.
+Each neuron is activated by the $tanh$ function.
 The maximum iteration for 'L-BFGS-B' optimization is 500000.

 To reduce the computation resources, the training data is obtained by coarsening the CFD results with fine meshes, which is given by interpolation: where $\Delta^{s}$ and $\Delta^{t}$ are the spacial and temporal intervals respectively.
 For the single bubble case, we obtain a $2419 \times 126$ (space $\times$ time) training data on the space-time domain and $3766 \times 101$ for the multiple bubbles case.

 The coarsed data set is then normalized before training using the \textsf{mapminmax} function of \textsc{Matlab}\textregistered .
 The function process matrices by mapping row minimum and maximum values to $[0,\ 1]$.
 If the coarsened data obtained from the simulation of bubbly flow is defined as $\mathcal{U} = (u,\ v,\ p,\ \phi)$, then the training data $\mathcal{W}$ can be obtained through normalizing $\mathcal{U}$.
 The function \textsf{mapminmax} normalization operates data in the full spatial-temporal domain: where $\mathcal{U}_{max}$ and $\mathcal{U}_{min}$ denote the maximum and minimum value of the coarsened simulation data in the whole space-time domain respectively.
 Such a process can be simplified to a normalization function $\mathbb{N}$, written as $\mathcal{W} = \mathbb{N}(\mathcal{U})$.

 For the single bubble case, the DNNs are trained for 10000 iterations on the normalized data, and we aim to predict the physics fields at $t=2000\mu$s.
 For the single bubble case, the DNNs are trained for 200000 iterations on the normalized data, and we aim to predict the physics fields at $t=1500\mu$s.